[?] Subscribe To This Site

 A 100 gram serving provides 44 calories, mostly as complex carbohydrate, with 1.4 grams of fibre.

 They also contain flavonoids, which are pigments that give vegetables their colour.
-These compounds act as antioxidants, have a direct antitumor effect and have immune-enhancing properties.
+These compounds act as antioxidants, have a direct antitumour effect and have immune-enhancing properties.

 It's also an anti-inflammatory, antibiotic, antiviral, thought to have diverse anti-cancer powers.
-Quercitin is also a sedative.
-So far, there is no better food source of quercitin than onion skins.
+Quercetin is also a sedative.
+So far, there is no better food source of quercetin than onion skins.

 Detoxify Your Body with Onions

-These specific amino acids are called methionine and cystine and, amongst other things, they are very good at detoxifying your body from heavy metals.
+These specific amino acids are called methionine and cystine and, among other things, they are very good at detoxifying your body from heavy metals.

 In fact, they are able to latch on to mercury, cadmium and lead and escort them out of the body.